Explanatory and Scientific Pluralism

 Science and Democracy

 Paying close attention to the historical and social embeddedness of science in society (and how this is linked to plurality) also has inspired me to think, write and teach about the deep entanglements between science and democracy.
-Topics I have been working on are: the status of scientific expertise, the participation of citizens in science (participatory technology assessments, consensus conferences, citizen science, ...) as well as how scientific pluralism bears on science policy debates.
+Topics I have been working on are: the status of scientific expertise, the participation of citizens in science (participatory technology assessments, consensus conferences, citizen sciences, the co-production of knowledge ...) as well as how scientific pluralism bears on science policy debates.
 Connecting the idea of democracy to scientific pluralism, I have also been scrutinizing the structural symmetries between models of (pluralist) science and models of democracy (e.g., the congruence between models of science aiming for scientific consensus and models of deliberative democracy).
 This is an example of a social epistemology making use of models of democracy.

 Completed research projects

 This project focuses on the role of the novice, the expert(s) and society in dealing with scientific expertise.
 The relation between experts and stakeholders will be studied from three viewpoints: the non-expert or novice one (who is demanding adequate expertise), the expert's (who is supplying expertise), and the societal viewpoint (that is providing the institutional context and its norms in which the exchange between novice and expert takes place).
 Each of these players can be ascribed some form of responsibility.
 Spelling out each of the responsibilities as well as making the connections amongst them philosophically explicit, is the overarching aim of this project.
 (01.01.2010 - 31.12.2014; Supervisors: Jeroen Van Bouwel and Erik Weber; Funding Agency: Research Foundation - Flanders (FWO); Researchers: Laszlo Kosolosky, Rogier De Langhe.)